 Ute Barthelmeß | Student, Start of 2011

-The Zeppelin-Project is devoted to this research-based study.
+The Zeppelin-Project is devoted to research-based learning.
 It remains with a main theme that is selected based on the criteria of interdisciplinary openness, disciplinary precision and societal relevance.
 For example, recent topics include "Region & Globalisation", "Crises & Catastrophes", "Architectures", "Energies", "Boundaries" and "Currents".

 Through this project work, students learn as early as in their first two semesters what science and research has to offer.
 They also reflect on technical impulses given by professors in the various disciplines and develop independent research questions through interdisciplinary group work.
 A professor then provides support throughout the work on this research question and assists in the search for answers, solutions and follow-up questions.